Hermann Engelhard

-Hermann Engelhard (21 June 1903 – 6 January 1984) was a German middle-distance runner who won a bronze medal in the 800 meters at the 1928 Summer Olympics in Amsterdam.
+Hermann Engelhard (21 June 1903 – 6 January 1984) was a German middle-distance runner who won two medals at the 1928 Summer Olympics.

+Career

+Engelhard finished second behind Douglas Lowe in the 880 yards event at the British 1928 AAA Championships.

+Shortly afterwards he represented Germany at the 1928 Olympic Games in Amsterdam, Netherlands, where he won a bronze medal in the 800 meters.
 He also helped the German team of Otto Neumann, Harry Werner Storz and Richard Krebs to win the silver medal in the 4 × 400 m relay.

+After retiring from competitions Engelhard worked as an athletics coach in Württemberg and Hessen, along with his wife.
+He wrote books Leistungsschulung des Mittelstrecklers (How to coach middle distance runners, 1937) and Der Mittelstreckenlauf (Middle distance running, 1950).

+Family

 Engelhard's brother Richard was an elite long-distance runner in the 1920s.
 In 1932 Engelhard married Ruth Becker, a German runner who set three world records in the 80 m hurdles and 4 × 200 m relay.
 Their son Bernd and daughter Petra also became short to middle-distance runners.
-After retiring from competitions Engelhard worked as an athletics coach in Württemberg and Hessen, along with his wife.
-He wrote books Leistungsschulung des Mittelstrecklers (How to coach middle distance runners, 1937) and Der Mittelstreckenlauf (Middle distance running, 1950).